Feyisa Lilesa: Career

 He was part of the silver medal-winning Ethiopian team at the 2011 IAAF World Cross Country Championships, where he finished in seventeenth place.
 He ran at the Rotterdam Marathon in April, but was somewhat off the pace and finished seventh, more than six minutes behind the winner.
 He was chosen to represent Ethiopia at the 2011 World Championships in Athletics and ran a season's best time of 2:10:32 hours to take the bronze medal.

 He began 2012 with a significant improvement in the half marathon, taking the Houston Half Marathon title with a course record time of 59:22 minutes.
 He entered the RAK Half Marathon the following month but was two minutes slower and ended the race in fifth place.
 He came third at the New York City Half Marathon in March, finishing behind fellow Ethiopian Deriba Merga.
 At the World 10K Bangalore he again missed the podium, falling back to fourth in the latter stages.
 He did not make the Ethiopian team for the 2012 Summer Olympics and that July he was runner-up at the Bogotá Half Marathon.
 He reached new heights in the marathon at the 2012 Chicago Marathon – he duelled against Tsegaye Kebede in the final stages and finished as runner-up with a personal best of 2:04:52 hours.
 He retained his half marathon title in Houston at the start of 2013 and came fourth at the RAK Half Marathon a month later.
 Feyisa won the national cross country title at the Jan Meda International, earning selection for the global race.

 At the 2016 Summer Olympics, at which he won the silver medal in the Marathon, he crossed his wrists as a sign of support for his Oromo people who face relocation under a government program to allocate land surrounding the capital for industrial development, that prompted fierce demonstrations in November 2015 that lasted for months.
 The Oromos were using the same gesture in their protests.
 Feyisa also said that his gesture might lead to retribution on his return, and that he might be forced to leave his homeland.
 At a press conference held in Washington, D.C., on 14 September 2016, Feyisa urged the international community, particularly the United States which is an ally of Ethiopia, to put pressure on the Ethiopian government to give the people their rights lest an ethnic conflict follow the recent wave of protests.
 Despite his protest, he said that he would still like to run representing his country, Ethiopia.

-In 2021, Lilesa enlisted in the Ethiopian Army to fight in the Tigray War.
+In 2021, Feyisa enlisted in the Ethiopian Army to fight in the Tigray War.